Thorpe Bay railway station: Historic

 The Whitechapel and Bow Railway, opened in 1902, permitted through trains to operate from the District Railway on to the LTSR.
 This was initially used for inner suburban District Railway trains that did not go beyond Upminster.
 In 1909 and 1910 trial joint through services were run from Ealing Broadway to Southend, changing from electric District to steam LTSR locomotives en route.
 This became a regular timetable in 1911, with a limited number of those daily trains extended to Thorpe Bay and Shoeburyness.
 The service ended on 11 September 1939.

-In the July 1923 timetable Thorpe Bay enjoyed a good train service with the first departure at 5.15 reaching Fenchurch Street at 6.43.
+In the July 1923 timetable, Thorpe Bay enjoyed a good train service with the first departure at 05:15 reaching Fenchurch Street at 06:43.
 The morning peak included a through service to Ealing whilst other services ran to Fenchurch Street. in the off peak there were tow or three trains in the morning and more or less Hourly services for the rest of the day.
 This dropped off in the evening as more trains then run from London.
-The last train to London Fenchurch Street was the 10.15 p.m. and the last train from Fenchurch Street was 10.40 although there was an 11.40 that ran via Tilbury and arrived in 1.06 in the morning.
-There was however a 10.30 service from Ealing Broadway that ran via the District Line and arrived back at Thorpe Bay at 12.36 a.m.
+The last train to London Fenchurch Street was the 22:15 and the last train from Fenchurch Street was 22:40 although there was an 23:40 that ran via Tilbury and arrived in 01:06 in the morning.
+There was however a 10:30 service from Ealing Broadway that ran via the District Line and arrived back at Thorpe Bay at 00:36.

 In the June 1962 all electric timetable, Thorpe Bay enjoyed six services per hour of which four were via Laindon and two were via Tilbury Riverside.
 Additional services ran in both peak hours but by this time all services were routed to Fenchurch Street.

 Modern

-As of the June 2024 timetable the typical Monday to Friday off-peak service is:
+As of the June 2024 timetable the typical Monday to Friday off-peak service in trains per hour (tph) is: